By Santi, Head Van Engineer, January 19, 2026

 Frame rails and underbody: how to inspect

-Frame rails are the priority.
-Inspect weld seams, crossmembers, and any spot welded repair areas.
-Use a magnet or tap lightly with a gloved hand to detect thin or patched metal, and look for box-section corrosion at the rail edges.
-If you can, have a shop lift the vehicle and check for through-rust and frame tube compromise.
+Use a magnet or tap lightly with a gloved hand to find thin or patched metal, and look for rust at the rail edges—this should be on any used sprinter van inspection checklist.
+If you can, have a shop lift the van as part of a pre-purchase inspection sprinter and check for through-rust and frame tube damage, which are key items on a solid mercedes sprinter buying checklist.

 Rocker panels, wheel wells and floor seams